 Only students who meet English proficiency standards will be allowed to register for Seminary or Graduate School courses.
 Students who have not met English proficiency requirements are expected to retake a standardized English examination, or to take instruction in English as a Second Language, such as that offered on the AIIAS campus.
 Students in the English Center are expected to make adequate progress in their coursework in order to qualify for an AIIAS-sponsored visa.
 English students will be treated in the following ways based on their test scores:

-A student who receives a score of 53 or below on the English Proficiency Exam will work full time on English and register for Elementary’ English (Level 1).
+A student who receives a score of 53 or below on the English Proficiency Exam will work full time on English and register for Beginner English (Level 1).
 If at the end of the term, a student has fulfilled the course requirements by demonstrating in coursework the ability to communicate in basic English in everyday experiences, the student may register for Intermediate English (Level 2).
 Note: Students who enter Level 1 with a score of less than 30, will find it difficult to satisfactorily complete Level 1 within one term, and are likely to need to repeat the class.

-The student who receives a score of 54-61 on the English Proficiency Exam will work full time on English and register for Intermediate English (Level 2).
+The student who receives a score of 54-61 on the English Proficiency Exam will work full time on English and register for Elementary English (Level 2).
 If at the end of the term a student has fulfilled the course requirements by demonstrating in coursework the ability to communicate in English at an intermediate level, the student will proceed to Level 3.

-The student who receives a score of 62-69 on the English Proficiency Exam will study English full time and register for Advanced Intermediate English (Level 3).
+The student who receives a score of 62-69 on the English Proficiency Exam will study English full time and register for Intermediate English (Level 3).
 If at the end of the term the student has fulfilled the course requirements by demonstrating in coursework an advanced ability to communicate in everyday experiences and to communicate successfully in basic academic contexts, the student will proceed to Level 4.

 The student who receives a score of 70-76 will study English full time and register for Advanced English (Level 4).
 If at the end of the term the English course has been satisfactorily completed with a B grade or above, the student may proceed to take the end-of-term English Proficiency Examination (EPE).
 A score of 550 on the TOEFL ITP and a 6.5 on the internal speaking and writing test with a minimum band of 5.5 in writing is necessary to enter graduate work.